For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 Think about the server like a "document generator."
 It can be an image, a video, a text document, JSON, HTML, CSS, etc. The server’s responsibility is to respond with content each time a client requests it.

 Along with the generated document content, the server can also specify what type of content is responding, allowing the browser to read and interpret the response in an accurate way.
-The response formats available can be hundreds, but this are the most common:
+The response formats available can be hundreds, but these are the most common:

 |text/plain||This is the default value for text files.
 Even if it really means an unknown text file, browsers assume they can display it|